EvokeMadness/gear-box/README.md

 - Download from Printables here: [`Download Link`](https://www.printables.com/model/510575-gear-box)
 - Download from Thingiverse here: [`Download Link`](https://www.thingiverse.com/thing:6441442)

-## Summary

-An artistic box in the shape of a gear!

 * * *

 # Summary

-An artistic box in the shape of a gear!
+### An artistic box in the shape of a gear!

 In the place of the shaft is a mirror that artistically simulates a hole passing through the box.
 The two sides of the box are held together by magnets.
 (Perhaps some left over from a Voron Klicky Probe?)

 This model was made from the DXF file I used to create a logo for my college's engineering club.
 I really liked the proportions and thought it looked good as a physical item.
 I later turned it into a box to hold other printed gears from various projects.